batect/batect.dev/docs/reference/config/overview.md

 [Detailed reference for `tasks`](tasks.md)

+### `forbid_telemetry`

+Set to `true` to disable [telemetry collection](/privacy#in-app-telemetry) whenever this project is used.

+Setting this to `true` takes precedence over any consent you may have provided in the past or any of the telemetry-related command line options.

 ## Expressions

 Some fields support expressions - references to environment variables on the host or [config variables](config-variables.md).